Jun 3, 2026

 You cannot police a student into learning.
 Detection keeps asking teachers to try."

-(Off Tangent, he does try the cult thing; that's a fandom thing, though.
-It's my opinion.)
+(Off Tangent, he does try the cult thing; that's a fandom thing.)

 So, what do we do?
 Trust, trust that it is.
 (I wonder how much that paradox catches on)